GisellePerez/frontend-interview/README.md

 ## Testing

-- Libraries: Vitest, Jest, React Testing Library
+- Libraries: Vitest & React Testing Library
 - To run tests: `npm run test`
 - _Note: node version should be >=20.0.0 and npm version >=10.0.0 (you can run `nvm use` to switch to the correct version if you have nvm installed)_